-- Counterparty Risk The counterparty to an over-the-counter ("OTC") derivatives contract or a borrower of the Fund's securities may be unable or unwilling to make timely principal, interest or settlement payments, or otherwise to honor its obligations.
-Any such failure to honor its obligations may cause significant losses to the Fund. - Covered Call Risk The Fund intends to invest in covered call options and structured notes that provide exposure to covered call options.
+- Counterparty Risk The counterparty to an over-the-counter derivatives contract or a borrower of the Fund's securities may be unable or unwilling to make timely principal, interest or settlement payments, or otherwise to honor its obligations.
+Any such failure to honor its obligations may cause significant losses to the Fund. - Covered Call Risk The Fund intends to invest in structured notes that provide exposure to covered call options.
 Covered call risk is the risk that the issuer of the call option will forgo any profit from increases in the market value of the underlying security covering the call option above the sum of the premium and the strike price of the call but retain the risk of loss if the underlying security declines in value.
 The Fund will have no control over the exercise of the option by the option holder and may lose the benefit from any capital appreciation on the underlying security.
-A number of factors may influence the option holder's decision to exercise the option, including the value of the underlying security, price volatility, dividend yield and interest rates.
+A number of factors may influence the option holder's decision to exercise the option, including the value of the underlying security, dividend yield and interest rates.
 To the extent that these factors increase the value of the call option, the option holder is more likely to exercise the option, which may negatively affect the Fund. - Defensive Investing Risk For defensive purposes, the Fund may, as part of its proprietary volatility control process, allocate assets into cash or short-term fixed-income securities without limitation.
 In doing so, the Fund may succeed in avoiding losses but may otherwise fail to achieve its investment objective.
 Further, the value of short-term fixed-income securities may be affected by changing interest rates and by changes in credit ratings of the investments.
-If the Fund holds cash uninvested it will be subject to the credit risk of the depositary institution holding the cash. - Derivatives Risk The Fund's use of derivatives may increase its costs, reduce the Fund's returns and/or increase volatility.
+If the Fund holds cash uninvested it will be subject to the credit risk of the depositary institution holding the cash. - Depositary Receipts Risk Depositary receipts are generally subject to the same risks as the foreign securities that they evidence or into which they may be converted.
+In addition to investment risks associated with the underlying issuer, depositary receipts expose the Fund to additional risks associated with the non-uniform terms that apply to depositary receipt programs, credit exposure to the depository bank and to the sponsors and other parties with whom the depository bank establishes the programs, currency risk and the risk of an illiquid market for depositary receipts.
+The issuers of unsponsored depositary receipts are not obligated to disclose information that is, in the United States, considered material.
+Therefore, there may be less information available regarding these issuers and there may not be a correlation between such information and the market value of the depositary receipts.
+While depositary receipts provide an alternative to directly purchasing underlying foreign securities in their respective markets and currencies, they continue to be subject to many of the risks associated with investing directly in foreign securities, including political, economic, and currency risk. - Derivatives Risk The Fund's use of derivatives may increase its costs, reduce the Fund's returns and/or increase volatility.
 Derivatives involve significant risks, including: